 Insider Tip

-All excursions require a driver familiar with local tracks—roads deteriorate beyond the main highway.
+All excursions require a driver familiar with local tracks, as roads deteriorate beyond the main highway.
 Carry water for all-day trips.
 The Shuroabad Pass can close in winter; verify before any eastern excursion.
 Mountain distances are highly deceptive.

 Journey Time